 Location: Columbia, Illinois

 Due to excessive settlement as a result soft soils and age of the structure, the entire existing foundation of a farm home required rebuilding.
 The house was had sentimental value to the owner as it was built and passed down from his grandfather.
-The first story of the house had already been completely updated and restored by the homeowner.
+The first story of the house had already been completely updated and restored by the homeowner, but they still needed to hire a trusted foundation repair company in Columbia, IL.
 The entire project included excavation, temporary shoring, replacing all four concrete basement walls, waterproofing system installation, beam installation with new footing pads, and pouring and finishing new concrete flooring.

-Due to the required extended time frame of this project, the homeowner needed to temporarily relocate during construction.
+Due to the required extended time frame of this project, the Monroe County homeowner needed to temporarily relocate during construction.

 During the stabilization process, the finished first story of the house experienced structural reforming and cracking during construction.
 Before construction began, the homeowner was made aware this might occur to the drywall.